martinsuly/Brain-Fight/Readme.md

 [![Koding Hackathon](/images/badge.png?raw=true "Koding Hackathon")](https://koding.com/Hackathon)

-Counting and solving of logical tasks can be hard for most kids.
+Counting and solving of logical tasks can be boring for most kids.
 Therefore we got an idea to create a game within the topic "HTML5 games that are educational and learning oriented. (multiplayer preferred)" where we use one of the common human nature - competitivity.
 Who would not be the first?
 We all know the feeling of victory!
 Therefore we believe that children will be motivated to solve